webelaine/work-samples/README.md

 # Elaine's work samples

 Thank you for your interest in my work!
-I've included a few of my more recent projects, as well as an older example of a responsive email, so you can get a feel for my coding style.
+I've tried to include a variety of projects but am happy to discuss others as I have a broad range of experience.
 Several of these code samples correspond to visual portfolio samples included on my [LinkedIn profile](https://www.linkedin.com/in/elainershannon/).

 ## Sample 1: Fish Rules API integration